Formal power series for asymptotically hyperbolic Bach-flat metrics: Introduction

 We seek solutions of \eqref{eq1.1} with a pole at infinity of order 2, expressible as

-on a complete $n$-manifold $(M,g)$, or at least on a collar neighbourhood $x< \epsilon$, where $h_x$ extends differentiably to $x=0$ and induces a Riemannian metric on each constant-$x$ hypersurface.
+on a complete $4$-manifold $(M,g)$, or at least on a collar neighbourhood $x< \epsilon$, where $h_x$ extends differentiably to $x=0$ and induces a Riemannian metric on each constant-$x$ hypersurface.
 Metrics obeying \eqref{eq1.3} are called \emph{conformally compactifiable and asymptotically hyperbolic}.
 Metrics expressed in the form of \eqref{eq1.3} are said to be in \emph{(Graham-Lee) normal form}.
 For small $x$, an open region in $(M,dx^2\oplus h_x)$ may be isometrically embedded as an open, bounded region in a product manifold in which the locus $x=0$ becomes a boundary.
-This locus, equipped with the conformal class $\left [h_0 \right ] $, is called \emph{conformal infinity} (see Section 2 for more terminology).
-When such a metric is Einstein, it is called \emph{Poincar\'e-Einstein}.
+This locus, equipped with the conformal class $\left [h_0 \right ] $, is called \emph{conformal infinity}, for which $x$ is called a \emph{special defining function} (see Section 2 for more terminology).\footnote {Throughout we use coordinates $x^a=(x,y^i)$ on a collar neighbourhood of conformal infinity, where $x$ is a special defining function for conformal infinity and the $y^i$ are coordinates in the level sets $x=const$ orthogonal to $\partial_x$.
+Greek indices are generally reserved for other purposes.} When such a metric is Einstein, it is called \emph{Poincar\'e-Einstein}.
 We will use the term \emph{Poincar\'e-Bach} for Bach-flat metrics of the form \eqref{eq1.3}.
-As with the Poincar\'e-Einstein case \cite{FG1, FG2}, we will pursue here the relatively modest goal of finding formal power series for $h_x$ for Poincar\'e-Bach metrics.
+As with the Poincar\'e-Einstein case \cite{FG1, FG2}, we will pursue here the goal of finding formal power series for $h_x$ for Poincar\'e-Bach metrics.
 We do not consider convergence, not even on a collar of $x=0$.
 The question of asymptotics, and in particular the existence of smooth conformal compactifications, for asymptotically hyperbolic solutions of the $n=4$ Bach equation on a neighbourhood of conformal infinity was taken up by Anderson in \cite{Anderson2, Anderson3}.

 Define

 (we sometimes omit the subscript $g$) and recall that a conformally compactifiable and asymptotically hyperbolic metric has $E_g={\mathcal O}(x)$.
 If $E_g={\mathcal O}(x^2)$, a calculation shows that